To be eligible for Parental Leave Pay, you need to meet the work test or receive an exemption.

 Denise meets the work test because she provided evidence from her doctor of her child’s expected due date and a letter from her employer explaining that she planned to continue working for an additional 10 weeks before the premature birth of her child.

-Inclusion of a previous Parental Leave Pay or Dad and Partner Pay period in the work test
+Inclusion of a previous Paid Parental Leave period

 Sadie can include her previous period of Parental Leave Pay towards the work test.